cnb0/learning-linux-performance/lp.resources/perf-testing.md

 - Hints and tips for performance testing

-            - When you adopt performance testing practice, keep these tips in mind:
+            - When you adopt performance testing practice, keep these tips  :

             - Evaluate the performance characteristics of the software system after the functional and system testing is completed.